Indev450/SRB2Kart-Saturn/libs/DLL-README.txt

 Updated 2/17/2024 (v1.6 Saturn)
 No i threw everthing into dll-binaries theres no reason at all to have stuff spread across multiple directories

+Updated 3/19/2025 (v1.6; Neptune)
+We're using some C++ code now, so we need to have a few more DLLs.
+Otherwise, it's about the same as prior.